logaretm/vee-validate/README.md

 </p>
 <br><br>

-vee-validate is a lightweight plugin for [Vue.js](https://vuejs.org/) that allows you to validate input fields, and display errors.
+vee-validate is a plugin for [Vue.js](https://vuejs.org/) that allows you to validate input fields, and display errors.

-**What makes it different is:** You don't have to do anything fancy in your app, most of the work goes into the html, You only need to specify for each input what kind of validators should be used when the value changes.
+You don't have to do anything fancy in your app, most of the work goes into the html, You only need to specify for each input what kind of validators should be used when the value changes.
 The errors will be automatically generated.
 The plugin offers [many validations out of the box](http://vee-validate.logaretm.com/rules).

 Although most of the validations occur automatically, you can use the validator however you see fit.
 The validator object has no dependencies and is a standalone object.
 This plugin is built with localization in mind.
 Read the [docs](http://vee-validate.logaretm.com/) for more info.